How to print on fabric: The right techniques for fabric printing

-A computerised textile printer is effectively a huge version of your desktop inkjet printer, with print heads for each shade that ‘jet’ the ink onto the material as it passes over with incredible accuracy.
+A computerised fabric printer is effectively a huge version of your desktop inkjet printer, with print heads for each shade that ‘jet’ the ink onto the material as it passes over with incredible accuracy.
 Hence the name ‘inkjet’.

-The base material chosen is usually white, ecru or ivory, as this will give the best reproduction of the design.
+The base fabric chosen is usually white, ecru or ivory, as this will give the best reproduction of the design.
 It is possible to use coloured material.
 However, like your desktop printer, it will only add the shade on top and may affect the overall effect.

 Some machines even allow the addition of fluorescent shades channels.
 However, currently with a computerised printer, you are unable to print metallic hues.